non/caliper.g8/README.md

 == Writing Benchmarks ==

 The benchmarks are located in `src/main/scala/micro/benchmarks.scala`.
-Each benchmark has a corresponding method whose name is `testXyz` where `Xyz` is the benchmark name.
+Each method whose name starts with "test" will be treated as a benchmark.
 For example, if you wanted a benchmark named `BubbleSort` you'd name your method `testBubbleSort`.

-All benchmark methods should follow the same basic form:
+All benchmark methods should follow the same basic structure:

 ```scala
   def testBubbleSort(reps: Int) = run(reps) {